 Want to see more of this 1955 Chevy and our other builds?
-Check out the CPP Featured Builds Page
+Check Out Our Other Projects Here

 The 1955 Chevy Week to Wicked raises the bar once again for an “all-new” challenge.
 This time around the build crew set out to build a sweet 1955 Chevy.
 To start, it would be crafted together from a body out of new sheet metal from Golden Star.
 Then it would sit on a completely new aftermarket chassis provided by CPP.
 Not to mention a huge list of aftermarket bits—in less than 7 days!